-Keeping on top of allowances and how to use them can be challenging.
-But creating a financial plan that helps you get the most out of your money can put your mind at ease.
+Keeping on top of allowances and exemptions, and how to use them, can be challenging.
+So, creating a financial plan that helps you get the most out of your money can put your mind at ease.

-As a financial planner, we can help you take advantage of this year's allowances to reduce tax liability and set up a plan for the coming year.
-Organising your finances now can put you in a position to make the most of opportunities as they arise in 2021/22 and avoid a last-minute rush as the deadline approaches.
+As a financial planner, we can help you take advantage of this year's allowances to reduce your tax liability and set up a plan for the coming year.

+Organising your finances now can put you in a position to make the most of opportunities as they arise in 2022/23 and avoid a last-minute rush as the deadline approaches.